Overview

 Famous Places on Short Everest Base Camp Trek

 The most famous places on the Short Everest Base Camp Trek are Lukla Airport, Namche Bazaar, Tengboche Monastery, Everest Base Camp, and Kalapatthar.
 Everyone has a certain place that sticks out to them during the trek, but these are definitely the most memorable, each for their own reason.
 Lukla is famous for having one of the most dangerous airports (and highest) in the world!
 Namche is famous for its commercial appeal (i.e. food, bars, cafes, etc.).
-Tengboche Monastery is the largest and oldest in the Khumbu region, and it has a great view of the Mt.
+Tengboche Monastery is the largest and oldest in the Khumbu region, and it has a great view of Mt.
 Everest and the other Himalayas.
 Everest Base Camp needs no explanation, and Kalapatthar is popular for having the best view of Mt.
 Everest, Khumbu Glacier, and a plethora of other Himalayan peaks.

 Why trek with Breeze Adventure?